 Apio banana revenues have historically consisted of revenues generated from the sale of bananas in our proprietary packaging.
 During fiscal year 2004, bananas were sold almost exclusively to food service companies.
-Beginning in fiscal year 2005, sales from the Company's banana program will consist of the Company's proprietary breathable membranes.
+Future sales from the Company's banana program will consist of only the Company's proprietary packaging.

-As a result of discontinuing the sale of bananas in our proprietary packaging to focus on selling our proprietary breathable membranes for banana packaging which is not expected to begin until our third fiscal quarter of 2005, there were no revenues in our banana program during the first quarter of fiscal year 2005 versus \$487,000 during the first quarter of fiscal year 2004.
-We do not expect a significant revenue or gross profit impact from our banana program in fiscal year 2005.
+As a result of discontinuing the sale of bananas in our proprietary packaging to focus on selling our proprietary breathable membranes for banana packaging, which is not expected to begin until our fourth fiscal quarter of 2005, there were no revenues in our banana program during the three and nine months ended February 27,

+2005 compared to \$449,000 and \$1.4 million during the three and nine months ended February 29, 2004, respectively.
+We do not expect material revenues or gross profits from our banana program in fiscal year 2005.